LAG1996/Cubies/README.md

 ## Fun Fact

 Cubies was originally developed on the Unity Engine.
-It's a very early, rough prototype, but the code is still [around](https://github.com/LAG1996/Polycubes).
+It's a very early, rough prototype, but the code is still [around](https://github.com/LAG1996/Polycubes) and runnable.
+I would really, really suggest just playing with this version of Cubies, however.